jryancode/jryancode/ReadMe.md

 ### AI Engineer

-AI Engineer with around **five years** building and shipping production software, the last few focused on **LLM applications**.
+- AI Engineer with around six years of experience building and shipping production software, the last few focused on LLM applications.

-I design **retrieval-augmented generation (RAG)** pipelines, build **AI agents** that handle multi-step tasks, and integrate generative AI into existing products without breaking what already works.
+- I design retrieval augmented generation pipelines, build AI agents and automated workflows that handle multi step tasks, and integrate generative AI into existing products without breaking what already works.

-Most of my recent work has been in **fintech and billing**, where accuracy and traceability matter — so I care a lot about **evaluation, guardrails, and keeping cost and latency under control**.
+- Most of my recent work has been in healthcare, fintech and billing, where accuracy and traceability matter, so I care a lot about evaluation, guardrails, and keeping cost and latency under control.

 ### 🎯 What I Do
 - 🤖 Build **agentic workflows** with tool calling and safe rollout patterns